nanoporetech/ts-runtime-typecheck/README.md

 - Change: Depreciate the fallback parameter for all TypeCasts
 - Documentation: Simplify the contents into primary headings only
 - Change: Instead of being a custom subclass of Error TypeAssertion is now an alias to TypeError

+### 2.7.0

+- Add: `UnwrapTypeCheck` extracts the type predicate from the specified TypeCheck.